-- Electronic equipment (cell phone, smart phone, smartwatch, laptop, tablet computer, etc.), portable listening or recording devices (MP3 player, iPod, etc.), cameras or other photographic equipment, devices that can access the Internet, or other electronic or communication devices - Books, compasses, correction fluid, dictionaries, highlighters, notes, or mechanical or colored pencils - Rulers or straightedges (allowed only for Physics exams) - Protractors - Scratch paper - Computers - Reference guides, keyboard maps, or other typing instructions - Calculators (allowed only for AP Biology, Calculus, Chemistry, Physics, or Statistics) - ▶ Watches that beep or have an alarm, or smartwatches - Portable listening or recording devices (even with headphones) or photographic equipment - Food or drink - ▶ Clothing with subject-related information
+- Electronic equipment (cell phone, smartphone, smartwatch, laptop, tablet computer, etc.), portable listening or recording devices (MP3 player, iPod, etc.), cameras or other photographic equipment, devices that can access the Internet, or other electronic or communication devices.
+Note: School-owned handheld recording devices are allowed only for the AP French, German, Italian, and Spanish Language and Culture Exams and the AP Music Theory Exam. - Books, compasses, correction fluid, dictionaries, highlighters, notes, or mechanical or colored pencils - Rulers or straightedges (allowed only for Physics exams) - Protractors - Scratch paper - Computers - Reference guides, keyboard maps, or other typing instructions - Calculators (allowed only for AP Biology, Calculus, Chemistry, Physics, or Statistics) - Watches that beep or have an alarm, or smartwatches - Portable listening or recording devices (even with headphones) or photographic equipment.
+School-owned handheld recording devices are allowed only for the AP French, German, Italian, and Spanish Language and Culture Exams and the AP Music Theory Exam. - Food or drink - Clothing with subject-related information